esheetz/human_robot_red_teaming/docs/chatgpt_notes.md

 ## Features

 - Good at brainstorming, consistently makes ~5 suggestions for each prompted question
+- Good at working from very minimal model information to explore the complexity of the scenario
 - _If given complete control over editing a model_, can update and edit live, which is convenient

 ## Challenges